Easy DIY Pirate Costume

 Sew the sides and top of the hat.

-Pin the two beard pieces together and sew around the perimeter.
+Pin the two beard pieces together with the ends of the elastic inserted between the layers.
+Sew around the perimeter.
 Add decorative beard lines in the middle.

 Sew on Velcro to the ends of the belt.
 Sew the sheath to the middle of the belt.